Volunteer Commitment Overview

 Overview of Onsite Volunteer Responsibilities

-• Remind students of their responsibilities for setup, cleanup, and classroom transitions and ensure all tasks are completed.
+• Remind students of their responsibilities during setup, cleanup, and class transitions.

-• Walk through Planet Homeschool’s indoor and outdoor spaces every 20 to 30 minutes.
+• Walk through Planet Homeschool’s indoor and outdoor spaces every 20 to 30 minutes, and monitor activities.

 • Remind students of our Community Expectations if needed.

-• Report any concerns related to supplies, equipment, damage to Faith UMC property, health and safety issues (injuries or illnesses), or behavior using the Onsite Volunteer Shift Lognever post to our co-op forum about behavior concerns.
+• Report any concerns related to supplies, equipment, damage to Faith UMC property, health and safety issues (injuries or illnesses), or behavior directly to a core leadership member — never post to our co-op’s forums about behavior concerns.

 First Shift